fieldsoftheworld/ftw-baselines/README.md

   --help                   Show this message and exit.
 ```

-You can then use the `ftw inference polygonize` command to convert the output of the inference into a vector format (initially GeoPackage, GeoParquet/Fiboa coming soon).
+You can then use the `ftw inference polygonize` command to convert the output of the inference into a vector format (defaults to GeoParquet/[Fiboa](https://github.com/fiboa/), with GeoPackage, FlatGeobuf and GeoJSON as other options).

 ```text
 ftw inference polygonize --help